mrhm-dev/full-stack-army/full-stack-army/README.md

-# FullStack Army - The Most Advanced MERN Stack Resources
+# FullStack Army

-In this repository, you will find source codes, explanations, and other resources for **FullStack Army - Complete MERN Stack Course in Bangla**.
+In this repository, you will find source codes, explanations, and other resources for **FullStack Army - Complete MERN Stack Course in Bangla **.
 It is an open-source repository and feels free to add documentation, examples, and other references when necessary.
 Please create issues when you get confused or if something does not work.
 Other members will help you to solve your issues.

 ## Quick Links